barretrobbins/configure-ad/README.md

 <img src="https://i.imgur.com/28xtY50.png" height="50%" width="50%"    alt="join client-1 to domain"/>

 Go back to Remote Desktop and login to Client-1.
 Go to Search and open Command Prompt, type in "ipconfig /all" to check the DNS Servers to ensure the changes have been completed and the DC-1 IP address was updated.
 Right-click Start, click System, click on Rename this PC (advanced), click on change, and enter the Domain name; for example: mydomain.com and click OK.

+A Windows Security screen will pop up and will prompt you to enter a username and password.
+Enter the domain admin account information and click OK.
+You should receive a message "welcome to the mydomain.com domain".

 <img src="https://i.imgur.com/pCPbzzF.png" height="50%" width="50%" alt="allow domain users"/>
 </p>